 Allied Health Degree

-APU's Bachelor of Arts and Bachelor of Science in Allied Health provide an environment where undergraduate students can develop a Christian worldview and learn to integrate their faith into their future careers as allied health professionals.
-The allied health major comprises a curriculum consistent with the requirements for a broad range of allied health careers.
+APU’s Bachelor of Arts and Bachelor of Science in Allied Health provide an environment where undergraduate students can develop a Christian worldview and learn to integrate their faith into their future careers as allied health professionals.
+The allied health major comprises a rigorous curriculum in modern biology and is consistent with the requirements for a broad range of allied health careers.

-Specifically, the B.A. provides most of the prerequisites for careers or graduate work in cytotechnology, entry-level master’s in nursing, nutrition and dietetics, occupational therapy, orthotics and prosthetics, physical therapy, physical therapy assistant, and radiation technology.
-Due to changing health care policies and practices, these fields are expected to expand by approximately 35% in the next 10 years.
+Specifically, the BA provides most of the prerequisites for careers or graduate work in cytotechnology, entry-level master’s in nursing, nutrition and dietetics, occupational therapy, orthotics and prosthetics, physical therapy, physical therapy assistant, and radiation technology.

-The B.S. degree meets most of the prerequisites for careers in chiropractic, clinical laboratory science, and physician assistance.
+The BS degree meets most of the prerequisites for careers in chiropractic, clinical laboratory science, and physician assistance.
 Coursework for the major combines foundational biological, chemical, and physical knowledge with a variety of applied topics including psychology, math, and electives tailored to the student’s postgraduate goals.
-In addition, students can acquire hands-on anatomy experience in a human cadaver lab.

-Download the Allied Health Major Brochure to learn more about APU’s pathway from education to vocation, including graduate school and career opportunities.
+Download the Allied Health Career Brochure to learn more about APU’s pathway from education to vocation, including graduate school and career opportunities.